 Bob’s wife, Carolyn, got her first job as a legal secretary at Bob’s office in 1960.
 Four children and 14 grandchildren later, Carolyn doesn’t anticipate Bob slowing down anytime soon.
 “If you’ve ever met someone dedicated to something like Bob Kaplan is dedicated to the practice of law, you know they don’t have a lot of time for anything else,” says Carolyn.
 She says while he enjoys spending time in the mountains with his family, he always returns home ready to go back to work the very next day.
 “Retirement isn’t a word in Bob’s vocabulary.”

-Bob’s generous spirit is a gift to all who have the pleasure of knowing him.
+We hope to have Bob around the Epic Center offices for years to come!
 Congratulations on being a member of the Kansas Bar Association for 60 years!
-Here’s to many more years around the Epic Center offices.
+Here’s to many more.